 From online delivery to marketing and students needs, the QS In Conversation podcast gets the story behind the headline.

-Theme: Employment in a micro-credential world
+Employment in a micro-credential world

-Overview: The job for life is quickly becoming a thing of the past, and students today will likely have several careers in their lifetime.
+The job for life is quickly becoming a thing of the past, and students today will likely have several careers in their lifetime.
 How can micro-credentials rather than traditional education be used to help adult populations stay ahead of employment needs?

 Simon Nelson is Chief Executive of FutureLearn, the leading social learning platform and first UK-based provider of massive open online courses (MOOCs), which has now evolved to offer fully online degrees and microcredentials.
 Previously of the BBC, Simon has a background in digital disruption as a pioneer in taking media brands and content online.
 Formed in December 2012 by The Open University, FutureLearn is now jointly owned by The Open University and The SEEK Group.
 FutureLearn has over 13 million learners signed up worldwide and partners with 170+ industry-leading institutions around the globe, including 25% of the world’s top universities.

-Thank You to Our Past Speaker
+Thank You to Our Past Speakers

 Entrepreneur and co-founder at Edunation, Fun Academy, Lightneer, HP Bazaar, FinEst Bay Area, and Slush